EconometricInstitute/feb22012-programming-website/data/week5/2-collection-interfaces.md

 The `List` interface is a subtype of the `Collection` interface, and the `Collection` interface itself is a subtype of the `Iterable` interface.

-Also, the `Set` interface and `Map` interface are part of the `Collection` interface.
+Also, the `Set` interface and `List` interface are super-types of the `Collection` interface.
 To navigate through all these data structures, the `Collection` implements the `Iterable` interface.
 We will cover all these interfaces in the next section.

 ### Iterable interface
 The interface `Iterable<T>` are all types that we can use the **enhanced for-loop** on.